microsoft/TypeScript-Handbook/pages/Module Resolution.md

 This is the TypeScript 1.0 default module resolution strategy.
 This strategy is supported mainly for backward compatibility.

+A relative import will be resolved relative to the importing file.
+So `import { b } from "./moduleB"` in source file `/root/src/folder/A.ts` would result in the following lookups:

+* `/root/src/folder/moduleB.ts`
+* `/root/src/folder/moduleB.d.ts`

-Following this resolution strategy the compiler walks up the folder tree starting with importing file, trying to locate a matching definition file.
+For non-relative module imports, however, the compiler walks up the directory tree starting with the directory containing the importing file, trying to locate a matching definition file.

 For example:

-A non-relative import to `moduleB` such as `import { b } from "moduleB";`, in a source file `/root/src/folder/A.ts`, would result in attempting the following locations for locating `"moduleB"`:
+A non-relative import to `moduleB` such as `import { b } from "moduleB"`, in a source file `/root/src/folder/A.ts`, would result in attempting the following locations for locating `"moduleB"`:

 * `/root/src/folder/moduleB.ts`
 * `/root/src/folder/moduleB.d.ts`